tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 - Competitive analysis for other branded content sites, who writes for them and how they operate
 - A content marketing plan for the branded content site
 - A content marketing plan across the whole brand
-- Themed content franchises that
+- Themed content franchises that can scale beyond individual posts
 - SEO research into keywords they care about targeting

 ### Scenario #2 - From UX Research to Strategic Research